tmgthb/Autonomous-Agents/README.md

 Positive aspects:
 - The defintion is not defined by the technology used, such as Generative AI.
-- Leaves aside aspects about consciousness and human-level intelligence.
+- Leaves aside controvertial aspects about consciousness and human-level intelligence.

 Negative aspects:
 - Lacks aspect of Generalization between tasks/objectives/embodiments